The Crying Game: Soundtrack

-The soundtrack to the film, The Crying Game: Original Motion Picture Soundtrack, released on 23 February 1993, was produced by Anne Dudley and Pet Shop Boys.
-Boy George scored his first hit since 1987 with his recording of the title song – a song that had been a hit in the 1960s for British singer Dave Berry.
-The closing rendition of Tammy Wynette's "Stand by Your Man" was performed by American singer Lyle Lovett.
+The soundtrack to the film, The Crying Game: Original Motion Picture Soundtrack, was released in 1993.
+Boy George scored a comeback hit with his recording of the title song, which peaked at no. 22 in the United Kingdom.
+The song had been released in 1964 by singer Dave Berry.
+The soundtrack's rendition of Tammy Wynette's "Stand by Your Man" was performed by American singer Lyle Lovett.